inbo/data-publication/datasets/bird-tracking-gull-occurrences/README.md

-# Bird tracking - GPS tracking of Lesser Black-backed Gulls and Herring Gulls breeding at the Belgian coast
+# Bird tracking - GPS tracking of Lesser Black-backed Gulls and Herring Gulls breeding at the southern North Sea coast

-*Bird tracking - GPS tracking of Lesser Black-backed Gulls and Herring Gulls breeding at the Belgian coast* is a species occurrence dataset published by the Research Institute for Nature and Forest (INBO) at <http://dataset.inbo.be/bird-tracking-gull-occurrences>.
+*Bird tracking - GPS tracking of Lesser Black-backed Gulls and Herring Gulls breeding at the southern North Sea coast* is a species occurrence dataset published by the Research Institute for Nature and Forest (INBO) at <http://dataset.inbo.be/bird-tracking-gull-occurrences>.

 ## Data publication process